top of page

 *I believe that acknowledging and exploring death is a very natural impulse, and I welcome you to talk about death with me in whatever way supports you.
 This is a different conversation than if you are feeling suicidal.
 If you are having any suicidal thoughts, please know you are not alone and help is available.
 I encourage you to contact one of the following:

 I work mainly within the existential and person-centred counselling frameworks.
 This means that I regard us as equals, rather than positioning myself as an authority.
 I believe you are in charge of yourself, and my contribution lies in my professional training.
-These counselling frameworks don’t focus heavily on the medical model of treatment.
-This means I don’t have a comprehensive family and medical history intake form for you to fill out at the start.
-I do not have authority to diagnose, but certainly if you have received or self-identify with a diagnosis, I will honour that and work with you in the way you find most secure.
-I will still ask you some questions about yourself and your history: I do this to get to know you, to determine how best to work with you, and to consider if a referral to another practitioner might be appropriate.
+While these counselling frameworks don’t emphasize the medical model of treatment, I do use an intake form to learn more about you.
+I ask intake questions to determine how best to work with you, and to consider if a referral to another practitioner might be appropriate.
+I do not have authority to diagnose, but certainly if you have received or self-identify with a diagnosis, I will honour that.

 Why walk?